mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - [personal note](https://github.com/mxahan/PDFS_notes/blob/master/deepinfomax_paper.pdf)

 1. Wu, Zhirong, Alexei A. Efros, and Stella X. Yu.
 "Improving generalization via scalable neighborhood component analysis."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 685-701.
 2018.
+ - SCNA (Modified version of the NCA approach)
+ - Aim to reduce the computation complexity of the NCA by taking two assumptions
+  - Partial gradient update making the mini-batch gradient update possible
+  - TP: Device a mechanism called augmented memory for the generalization. (a version of momentum update!)

 1. Caron, Mathilde, Piotr Bojanowski, Armand Joulin, and Matthijs Douze.
 "Deep clustering for unsupervised learning of visual features."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 132-149.
 2018.
   - Cluster Deep features and make them pseudo labels. [fig 1]